Security Engineering for ISO 21434: Introduction

 The adoption of ICT, however, has also greatly increased vehicle cybersecurity concerns.
 Until some years ago, attackers would necessarily have to be physically close to carry out attacks against vehicles.
 This is no longer the case with connected cars.
 As already demonstrated by the now infamous Jeep attack~\cite{attack.jeep}, without appropriate countermeasures, attackers can remotely take control of pretty much any vehicle function, such as the vehicle's braking system.
 The year of 2019 has seen an emergence of cyber-attacks~\cite{upstream}: 51 incidents have been reported only in the first quarter of 2019.
 This number is an increase of more than 300\% to 2018.
 Moreover, while in the past attacks were carried out in its majority by white-hats\footnote{Security experts that carry out attacks to find vulnerabilities with the intent of improving security.}, now the majority of the attacks reported are carried out by black-hats\footnote{Cyber-criminals that carry out attacks for normally financial gains or notoriety.} with a rise of 72\% from 2018.
 There is much reason to believe that this trend will continue and even accelerate.
 Indeed, as reported by the Hornetsecurity Security Lab~\cite{hornetsecurity}, the automotive industry is the third most targeted by attackers, behind only the energy and logistics sectors.

 The cost of handling attacks, \eg, car re-calls, updates, mitigate damage to reputation, will also increase as more connected vehicles enter the roads.
-Current estimations predict that the cost of an attack could reach USD 23 billion by 2023~\cite{upstream2020}.
+Current estimations predict that the cost of attacks could reach USD 23 billion by 2023~\cite{upstream2020}.
 Therefore, it is increasingly important that vulnerabilities are found and mitigated before production and that new vulnerabilities discovered after production are dealt within a short period of time.

 To address these concerns, the new ISO 21434~\cite{iso21434} has been developed replacing the SAE J3061~\cite{saej3062}.
 It is expected that the ISO 21434 will follow the success of the ISO 26262~\cite{iso26262} for vehicle safety, but now for security.
-One main objective of this white paper is to explain the ISO 21434 providing to cybersecurity engineers a comprehensive overview of the main activities that shall be carried out and the key artefacts that shall be produced in order to acquire ISO 21434 certification.
+One goal of this paper is to explain the ISO 21434 providing to cybersecurity engineers a comprehensive overview of the main activities that shall be carried out and the key artefacts that shall be produced to comply with the ISO 21434.

 This paper also goes beyond the ISO 21434.
-We describe an incremental approach for security for enabling the continuous security assessment of vehicles and therefore, enabling the continuous certification of vehicles.
-Our approach is based on three key elements: \begin{itemize} \item \textbf{Rigorous Security Assessments:} Vulnerabilities are introduced or not correctly mitigated because of the lack of rigor in the security argument used to support a claim.
-For example, arguments often contain implicit assumptions which leads to implementation errors.
-For the construction of such arguments, we advocate rigorous security arguments written by using logic-based methods supported by domain-specific languages.
-Logic provides precise semantics to, for example, reasoning principles used to construct safety and security arguments and more importantly the means to check their correctness and completeness.
+It describes an incremental approach for security for enabling the continuous security assessment of vehicles and therefore, enabling the continuous certification of vehicles.
+This approach is based on three key elements: \begin{itemize} \item \textbf{Rigorous Security Assessments:} Vulnerabilities are introduced or not correctly mitigated because of the lack of rigor in the security argument used to support a claim.
+For example, arguments often contain implicit assumptions which lead to unintended implementation errors.
+For the construction of such arguments, this paper suggests rigorous security arguments written by logic-based methods supported by domain-specific languages.
+Logic provides precise semantics specifying, for example, the reasoning principles used to construct safety and security arguments and more importantly the means to check their correctness and completeness.